 - 1-800-Flowers.com

 - California Pizza Kitchen, Inc.

 - Cheesecake Factory, Inc.

 - Chipotle Mexican Grill, Inc.

 - Costco Wholesale Corp.

-- Helen of Troy Ltd.
+- Helen of Trov Ltd.

 - Hollywood Media Corp.

 - Jakks Pacific Corp.

 - Limited Brands, Inc.

 - Netflix Inc.

 - Rocky Mountain Chocolate Factory, Inc.

 - Ruby Tuesday, Inc.

 - Smart Balance, Inc.

 - Starbucks Corp.

 The Compensation Committee reviewed the Aon Hewitt report for the purpose of confirming that (i) our executive compensation practices are generally in line with companies who compete with us for executive talent in both the Food and Beverage Industry and General Industry; and (ii) our compensation practices with respect to our CEO are generally in line with other companies with founder CEOs.
 The Compensation Committee did not set our executive compensation levels with reference to any particular percentile of either the Food & Beverage Peer Group or the General Industry Peer Group, or with an eye towards "matching" any particular element or mix of elements.
 However, when both sets of data were compared, the Compensation Committee believed that the Company's levels of executive pay were competitive.
-Similarly, the Compensation Committee did not set our CEO compensation with reference to any particular percentile of the Founder CEO is competitive.
+Similarly, the Compensation Committee did not set our CEO compensation with reference to any particular percentile of the Founder CEO Peer Group, but determined, when looking at the data in conjunction with the Food & Beverage Peer Group and the General Industry Peer Group, that the compensation of our CEO is competitive.